hyl3rid/blog/data/blog/greencurry.md

 ---
 title: Thai Green Vegetable Curry
-description: Made with different vegetables, a green Thai curry paste, and creamy coconut milk, and this curry is a feast for your eyes!
+description: Made with different vegetables, a green Thai curry paste, creamy coconut milk.
+This curry is a feast for your eyes!
 publishedDate: November 7, 2021
 tags:
   - curry